Ashleigh Squirrel Rescue

-Write to: Ashleigh Squirrel Support, (The Secretary), c/o "Lyndale", 23 Linden Road, HINCKLEY, Leicestershire, LE10 0AR.
+Please send donations, or Write to: Ashleigh Squirrel Rescue, (The Secretary), c/o "Lyndale", 23 Linden Road, HINCKLEY, Leicestershire, LE10 0AR.

 Telephone: 01455 614 013.

 NOTICES: 1.)
-There is currently a problem with the normal e-mail address - I am unable to access the account, please can people use this other one instead - which has been temporarily "borrowed" from the main charity's children and young peoples' section - thank you!
+There was previously a problem with the normal e-mail address, when we were unable to access that account - thankfully, that problem seems to have been resolved!
+People are still welcome to use this other one instead - which has been temporarily "borrowed" from the main charity's children and young peoples' section - thank you!
 Please e-mail: firstname.lastname@example.org

-I apologise if anyone has written to the other one, and not received a reply as yet.
-This is currently a peak time for squirrel babies, and as such, the Society is struggling to keep up with the demand and surge of calls/ messages for help, coming in - please bear with us on this!
+We apologise if anyone has written to the other one, and not received a reply as yet.
+This is currently a peak time for squirrel babies or juveniles, and as such, the Society is struggling to keep up with the huge demand and surge of calls/ messages for help, coming in - please bear with us on this!!
 It does receive messages and calls from many distressed people - and tries hardest to help.

 2.)
-The Society wishes to thank all people who have so very kindly donated to the Recovery fund, following all of the terrible damage to our main base facilities last year!
+The Society wishes to thank all people who have so very kindly donated to the Recovery fund, following all of the terrible damage to our main base facilities in 2012!
 The property suffered thousands of pounds of damage, and this has been both very stressful and heartbreaking, to say the least.
-There is still a long way to go before can properly re-build, so please if you can make a donation - every penny really does count!
+There is still a long way to go, however we have now already started to properly re-build, so please if you can make a donation - every penny really does count!

-For the rescue, care and rehabilitation of sick, injured, orphaned and abandoned Squirrels and Chipmunks, (and some other wildlife).
+For the rescue, care and rehabilitation of sick, injured, orphaned and abandoned Squirrels and Chipmunks, (and Hedgehogs).